AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Additional Rules/Extracurriculars and Jobs.md

 Characters can gain the benefit from a new Extracurricular only by joining it at the start of an academic year, which corresponds to the beginning of a new adventure.
 Typically, joining an Extracurricular in between academic years isn’t eventful.
 Players should note the changes on their tracking sheet.

 ### Extracurricular Benefits
-__STUDENTS FIND MANY MAGICAL WAYS  TO CELEBRATE THEIR ACHIEVEMENTS__ While a student participates in an Extracurricular, they gain a Student Die and a Relationship Point, as explained below.
+While a student participates in an Extracurricular, they gain a Student Die and a Relationship Point, as explained below.

 #### Student Dice